monteilhet/click/README.md

 * edges: connections between ports and elements

 To build a router configuration, the user chooses a collection of elements and connects them into a directed graph.

+The router configuration is written in the Click language.

 To extend a configuration, the user can write new elements or compose existing elements in new ways.